Keyboard shortcuts

 Naming

-As of now, the standard library is the de facto standard for naming things in the Rust world.
-However, an effort has been made to formalize it, first in RFC 430, then in the Rust API Guidelines.
+The standard library serves as the de facto standard for naming conventions in Rust.
+An effort has been made to formalize the conventions through RFC-430 and later in the rust-guidelines.

 • 'lowercase for lifetimes.

-The Rust API Guidelines also prescribes more precise naming conventions for some particular constructions:
+The rust-guidelines also prescribes more precise naming conventions for particular constructs:

 • (C-CONV) for conversion methods (as_, to_, into_),